FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 You can customize your field display more extensively by modifying the `customField` macro.
 This is in the "Helpers" section of your theme.
 Rather than use the API to do this, let's edit it directly in the administrative user interface.

 Navigate to "Themes" and edit your theme.
 Click on "Helpers" and scroll to the bottom.
 You'll be modifying the `customField` macro.
-Here's the default implementation for this freemarker macro:
+Here's the default implementation for this [FreeMarker macro](https://freemarker.apache.org/):

 ```
 [#macro customField field key autofocus=false placeholder=""]